Development of the

 I applied it with a squirt bottle to cover each bent thoroughly.

 I next added supports tying the bents together.
 This completes the trestle (see photo below).

 In June of 2006, immediately after completing the first trestle, I built a portal

 for the west end of the tunnel.
-Figure 1 above shows the portal in place and the adjacent
+Figure 1 above on the left shows the portal in place and the adjacent

 unsupported wall beside the portal.
 The portal was fastened to the brick with concrete anchors and screws.